ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/models/sm_lr_results_7_bc_charges.png" width="800"/></p>

-If you look at the last Standardized Residuals vs. Predicted Values plot (when I added the age^2 feature), you can see the vast majority of predictions lie just under the 0-residual line with several outliers high above the line, clearly skewing the results.
+If you look at the last Standardized Residuals vs. Predicted Values plot, in the [section where I added the age^2 feature](#new-feature-age2), you can see the vast majority of predictions lie just under the 0-residual line with several outliers high above the line, clearly skewing the results.
 Once again, this is not real-world data and that pattern was likely created on purpose.
-I don't think transforming the dependent or indepdent variables will improve the model.
-Instead, investigating the outliers will likely yield better results.
+I don't think transforming the dependent or indepdent variables will improve the model, although I performed three transformations to the dependent variable for fun, which did not help: log, sqrt, and cube root.
+Investigating the outliers will likely yield better results.

 #### Outlier Detection
 Cooks distance using statsmodels.